,

 After a few referrals, I found my physical therapist.

-In our first session, she performed the first comprehensive exam that affirmed more than just the existence of my vagina.
 In that exam, my physical therapist could detect the small spasms, and so could I. I thought she was tapping her finger inside of me, but that was vaginismus.
 With her, I finally received clarity and hope.
 Then we began the process of recovery.

 I saw my physical therapist once a week every week for seven months.
 Our sessions began in a private room, with a massage table made into a bed, pillows, and a modesty blanket.
 My physical therapist would put on gloves and a dollop of lube, and in she went.